- Shortness of Breath

 Public Health information:

-TestIowa is a new initiative in partnership with state leaders and private corporations.
+TestIowa is an initiative in partnership with state leaders and private corporations.
 The goal is to dramatically increase the rate of COVID-19 testing so Iowans can have better access to testing and help stem the spread of COVID-19.

 UWSC partner agencies provide critical support to Story County in the areas of health, education, and financial stability.
 Most are continuing to provide services to our neighbors.
-Please see the link above to learn of specific changes our partners have made to be able to continue to serve you.
+Please click the link above to view our list of partner agencies and their websites.

 Child Care Assistance application- Child Care Assistance (CCA) is available to the children of income-eligible parents.
 Click the link to apply.